 At the very least, when there’s intense conflict, adrenaline runs high and we can’t see or feel much else.
 It’s loud.

 Every scene needs some conflict, though.
 Don’t forget resting beats, please, but Donald Maass says, yes, on “every page.”
 At a class during the 2018 Atlanta Writer’s Workshop, our instructor (who was excellent) suggested making characters argue to stimulate reader interest during otherwise dull interludes.
-For sure, it’s a quick, fun way to generate conflict—but I’d add that only plausible conflicts are stimulating in this way.
+For sure, it’s a quick, fun way to generate conflict—but I’d add that only plausible conflicts are stimulating.
 We need the argument to be meaningful, to reflect what characters want from one another.
 In the strongest fiction, all elements are interwoven and feed off one another.
 It’s not simply a matter of insert X, then Y. But conflicts are everywhere, easy to find.
 For example: you have conflict when a character’s uncomfortably hot, cold, it’s windy, etc., or the office chair feels like a torture device.
 You have conflict when there’s a schism between a character’s beliefs about himself and what society expects of him.

 As a facilitative mediator, it was my job to help opposing parties communicate in a manner that moved them beyond their conflict.
 As trained, I reduced drama by encouraging negotiations that were ‘soft on the people, yet hard on the issues.’
 If you want engaging fiction, do the exact opposite of that, to whatever degree seems appropriate.
 Arthur C. Clark in Rendezvous with Rama chose to go relatively soft on his people, maybe to maintain a tone of detached intellectualism.
 Obviously, George R. R. Martin’s A Song of Ice and Fire did not.